Spread0x/isitfit/SYNOPSIS.md

 Options:
+  --debug               Display more details to help with debugging --verbose             Display more details to help with understanding
+                        program flow
-  --debug               Display more details to help with debugging --optimize            DEPRECATED: use "isitfit cost optimize" instead --version             DEPRECATED: use "isitfit version" instead --share-email TEXT    Share result to email address
+  --optimize            DEPRECATED: use "isitfit cost optimize" instead --version             DEPRECATED: use "isitfit version" instead --share-email TEXT    Share result to email address